-As per the provisions of Electricity Act, 2003 and Indian Telegraph Act1885, land for tower and right of way is not acquired and agricultural activities are allowed to continue.
-However, the acts also stipulate that licensee shall pay full compensation to all interested for any damages sustained during the execution of said work.
-Accordingly, DPN pays compensation to land owners towards damages if any during implementation of transmission project as well as during operation and maintenance phase.
+As per the provisions of Indian Telegraph Act1885 Part III Section 10 (b) which prohibits acquisition of any rights other than that of use only, land for tower and right of way is not acquired and agricultural activities are allowed to continue.
+However, as per clause 10 (d) of same act stipulates that the user agency shall pay full compensation to all interested for any damages sustained during the execution of said work.
+Accordingly, DPN pays compensation to land owners towards damages if any to trees or crop during implementation of transmission project as well as during Operation and maintenance phase.
+The procedure followed for such compensation is as follows:

 DPN follows the principle of avoidance, minimization and mitigation in the construction of line in agricultural field having crop due to inherent flexibility in phasing the construction activity and tries to defer construction in cropped area to facilitate crop harvesting.
 However, if it is unavoidable and is likely to affect project schedule, compensation is given at market rate for standing crops.
 All efforts are also taken to minimize the crop damage to the extent possible in such cases.
+As regards trees coming in the Right of Way (ROW) following procedure is adopted for enumeration:

-As regards trees coming in the Right of Way (RoW) following procedure is adopted for enumeration: All the trees which are coming within the clearance belt of ROW on either side of the center line are identified and marked/numbered from one AP (Affected Person) to the other and documented.
+All the trees which are coming within the clearance belt of ROW on either side of the center line are identified and marked/numbered from one AP (Affected Person) to the other and documented.
 Type, Girth (Measured 1 m. above ground level), approximate height o the tree is also noted for each tree.
 Trees belonging to Govt., Forest, Highways and other local bodies may be separately noted down or timely follow up with the concerned authorities for inspection and removal.
-Fruit Bearing trees and other hybrid trees which are not of tall growing nature are not marked for cutting since these trees can be crossed using standard tower extensions if required.
+Cashew, Guava, Lemon and other hybrid trees which are not of tall growing nature are not marked for cutting since these trees can be crossed using standard tower extensions if required.